e-conomic/client-side-application-course/README.md

  * Week 13 - project

 __If__ time permits we will also look into building cross-platform client applications for __iOS__ and __Android__ with __React Native__.

+## Project description (ITU version)

+<i>For ITU students.
+The following is a draft for what a project description could look like in the ITU project base, as an independent ECTS approved project.</i>

+<b>Project titel (Dansk):</b> //TODO

+<b>Project title (English):</b> Developing Client Side applications with JavaScript and ReactJs

+<b>Problem statement:</b> Learn how to develop client side web applications written in JavaScript and using ReactJs library.
+This is not possible through any other course currently offered at ITU.

+<b>Method:</b> Take weekly lectures led by three full-time developers from e-conomic.
+The lectures will cover material taught in relation to the syllabus of the course.
+Lectures will be held at e-conomic international at their office on Langebrogade in Copenhagen.
+We will wrap up the course by developing a small client-side web application that, as a minimum, incorporates the theory which has been presented throughout the lectures.
+Students will present their final projects in teams of 2 or 3.

 ## Other
 This is the second course from e-conomic, following up on our [Swift course in from the fall 2015](https://github.com/e-conomic/swift-course/)